UWB-Adv-Data-Vis-2025-Sp/First-Rmd-Git/README.md

 ````

 ### Knit the document
-Now that you have all the information you need to update the visualization, you are ready to turn the R Markdown file into an HTML webpage.
+Now that you have all the information you need to update the visualization, you can turn the R Markdown file into an HTML webpage.

 - Press the Knit button so that an HTML file is made.
 After Knitting the document, commit with a message like "Knitted the mpg figure to HTML document."